thephpleague/uri/docs/uri/6.0/index.md

 System Requirements
 -------

-You need **PHP >= 7.2** but the latest stable version of PHP is recommended
+You need **PHP >= 7.2** but the latest stable version of PHP is recommended.

-While the library no longer requires out of the box the `intl` extension, you is still needed if you are dealing with URIs containing non-ASCII host.
-Without it, URI creation or manipulation action will throw an exception if such hosts are used.
+In order to handle IDN host you are required to install the `intl` extension otherwise an exception will be thrown when attempting to validate or format such host.

 Installation
 --------